PartyWumpus/C-to-befunge93/README.md

 The normal way the ASM extension works is by templating your string using the inputs/outputs you've defined, but templating befunge is kinda difficult, so instead your inputs are loaded to your given registers before the asm runs and your outputs are loaded from the registers to the c values.

-The empty `""` is for 'constraints' which I have not yet properly implemented.

-The exact format for how I'm going to pick register locations, what a register ID actually means etc is subject to change, but currently `r2` is `40g`, `r3` is `50g`, etc.
+The exact format for how I'm going to pick register locations, what a register ID actually means etc is subject to change, but currently `r20` is `20g`, `r12` is `12g`, etc.

-As well as registers with `[r1]` to `[r97]`, you can use `[bstack]`, which will leave the value on the top of the bstack or read it from the top of the bstack.
+As well as registers with `[r1]` to `[r97]`ish, you can use `[bstack]`, which will leave the value on the top of the bstack or read it from the top of the bstack.
 Again important to note that you should not leak any more values onto the bstack at the end beyond the number of `bstack` values in the listed outputs of the asm.

 ##### Register example
 ```c